 Mandatory Travel Insurance:

-One pre-cruise hotel night including dinner and breakfast; pre- and post-cruise transfers; shipboard accommodations; all expedition shore excursions; all meals onboard the ship.
-Rubber boots may be available upon request.
+One pre-cruise hotel night including dinner and breakfast; pre- and post-cruise transfers; gear on loan (rubber boots for shore landings); shipboard accommodations; all expedition shore excursions; all meals onboard the ship.
 Inclusions subject to change without notice.